- Economic Development

 Donna A. Lupardo was elected in 2004 to represent the 123rd Assembly District which includes the City of Binghamton and the Towns of Vestal and Union.

-In 2013, she was appointed Chair of the Committee on Children and Families and will serve as President of the New York Conference of Italian-American State Legislators.
+In 2013, she was appointed Chair of the Committee on Children and Families and was elected as President of the New York Conference of Italian-American State Legislators.
+As Chair of the Committee on Children and Families, Donna has been an outspoken advocate for afterschool programs, increased child care subsidies and has worked to raise awareness of childhood poverty throughout the state.
+She also serves on the Assembly Childcare Workgroup.

 Originally from Staten Island, Donna is a graduate of Wagner College.
-She moved to the Southern Tier region in 1976 to attend graduate school at the State University of New York at Binghamton where she received a Masters degree in Philosophy.
-She stayed on as a lecturer in the School of Education & Human Development for ten years before dedicating herself to community mental health education and public service.
+She moved to the Southern Tier region in 1976 to attend graduate school at the State University of New York at Binghamton where she received a Master’s degree.
+She stayed on as a Lecturer in the School of Education & Human Development for ten years before dedicating herself to community mental health education and public service.

 She served on the Broome County Legislature from 1999 to 2000 and is the first woman to represent Broome County in the State Legislature.
-Donna lives in Endwell with her husband Scott J. Peters, a Syracuse University Professor in the Cultural Foundations of Education department in the School of Education and Co-Director of Imagining America: Artists and Scholars in Public Life.
+Donna lives in Endwell with her husband Scott J. Peters, a professor in the Department of Development Sociology at Cornell University.
+He also serves as Faculty Co-Director of Imagining America: Artists and Scholars in Public life.